axemre/OpenCore-Medion-Erazer-P7647/README.md

 What does not work?

-* HDMI (not tested, probably working, don't need HDMI output on this particular laptop)
+* HDMI (not tested, probably working, I personally don't need HDMI output on this particular laptop)
-* Lid-Sleep/Wake (Lid-Wake does not even work in Windows on this laptop, sleep using Menu (Apple logo > Hibarnate) does work and wake using power button works perfectly fine)
+* Lid-Sleep/Wake (Lid-Wake does not even work in Windows on this laptop, sleep using Menu (Apple logo > Hibernate) does work and wake using power button works perfectly fine)
 * SMC (fan control)
 * NVIDIA dGPU (does not work, has Optimus, disabled using -wegnoegpu)
 * maybe something else I have missed?